7 Security Tips for Office Relocation

 Security should be a factor in your move, but it might even be determining your move.
 You may not want to decide on your new location until you’ve looked over the risks and threats of an area or street.
 The local police department can provide you with a risk assessment report on request, and crime statistics for the general area are also available from a variety of sources.

-Using Existing Systems
+2. Use The Existing Systems

 Just because you can’t bring your old system with you during an office relocation doesn’t mean there isn’t one already in your new office.
 If there is one, it’s already been tailored to that space, so you only need to worry about making it work for you.
 Repairing and reactivating an existing security system is a lot cheaper and easier than installing one from the ground up.